Recent Contributions to Theories of Discrimination: Statistical Discrimination (by Humans or Algorithms)

 Given an identity and signal observation, the employer's inference of the worker's expected productivity is

-Of course, if the productivity signal is perfectly informative ($\sigma^2_{\epsilon B}=\sigma^2_{\epsilon W}=0$), then the employer fully observes the worker's type and there is no scope for discrimination.
+If the productivity signal is perfectly informative ($\sigma^2_{\epsilon A}=\sigma^2_{\epsilon B}=0$), then the employer fully observes the worker's type and there is no scope for discrimination.
 If instead the signal is imperfect, the inferred productivity of a worker may depend on their group identity.

-At this point, it is useful to formally define (statistical) discrimination.\footnote{See Aigner and Cain (1977) for a thorough discussion of alternative definitions of statistical discrimination.}

-\textbf{Individual Level Discrimination.} One possible approach is to define discrimination at an \emph{individual level}: statistical discrimination arises when two individuals with the same observable outcome (signal realization $\theta$), but different identities, receive different productivity inferences -- and therefore different wages -- from the employer.
+One possible approach is to define discrimination at an individual level: statistical discrimination arises when an employer, upon seeing the same observable outcome (same signal realization $\theta$) from two individuals with different identities, infers different expected productivities, and therefore makes different wage offers to the two individuals.

-Equation (\ref{eq:1}) implies that such individual-level discrimination occurs when populations $B$ and $W$ differ, either in their underlying productivity distributions ($\mu_B\neq \mu_W$ or $\sigma^2_B\neq\sigma^2_W$), or in the accuracy of their productivity signal ($\sigma^2_{\epsilon B}\neq\sigma^2_{\epsilon W}$).
-Suppose $\mu_B<\mu_W$, so that population $B$ is on average less productive than population $W$.
+Equation (\ref{eq:1}) implies that such individual-level discrimination occurs when populations $A$ and $B$ differ, either in their underlying productivity distributions ($\mu_A\neq \mu_B$ or $\sigma^2_A\neq\sigma^2_B$), or in the accuracy of their productivity signal ($\sigma^2_{\epsilon A}\neq\sigma^2_{\epsilon B}$).
+Suppose $\mu_A<\mu_B$, so that population $A$ is on average less productive than population $B$.
 Then the inferred productivity of two workers who draw the same signal realization $\theta$ will be different if they belong to different identities, because a worker's identity is effectively an additional signal of their productivity.
-Specifically, the worker who belongs to $B$ will be expected to be less productive.
+Specifically, the worker who belongs to $A$ will be expected to be less productive.

-Otherwise, suppose groups have identical productivity distributions, with $\mu_B=\mu_W$ and $\sigma^2_B=\sigma^2_W$, but different productivity signaling technologies.
-For example, let $\sigma^2_{\epsilon B}>\sigma^2_{\epsilon W}$, so that the signal is more noisy for group $B$ individuals.
-The productivity inference made by the employer is therefore more responsive to the signal for group $W$ than it is for group $B$.
-Specifically, a group-$B$ person who draws an above average signal realization is interpreted as having a lower expected productivity than a $W$-group person with the same signal realization.
-Conversely, a $B$ person with a lower than average signal realization is seen as more productive than if they belonged to group $W$.
+Otherwise, suppose groups have identical productivity distributions, with $\mu_A=\mu_B$ and $\sigma^2_A=\sigma^2_B$, but different productivity signaling technologies.
+For example, let $\sigma^2_{\epsilon A}>\sigma^2_{\epsilon B}$, so that the signal is more noisy for group $A$ individuals.
+The productivity inference made by the employer is therefore more responsive to the signal for group $A$ than it is for group $B$.
+Specifically, a group-$A$ person who draws an above average signal realization is interpreted as having a lower expected productivity than a $B$-group person with the same signal realization.
+Conversely, a $A$ person with a lower than average signal realization is seen as more productive than if they belonged to group $B$.